saramasarone/saramasarone.github.io/README.md

 ## Work experience

-*Part-time ML Engineer at [Inflammatix](https://inflammatix.com/ml/) (USA):* I currently work as part-time Machine Learning Engineer on Representation Learning.
+**Part-time ML Engineer at [Inflammatix](https://inflammatix.com/ml/) (USA):** I currently work as part-time Machine Learning Engineer on Representation Learning.
 My work also focuses on the use of generative models such as Variational AutoEncoders to capture meaningful structure in the data.

-#### Intern at Inflammatix (USA)
-Interned during summer 2021 at Inflammatix (San Francisco, USA) as ML Engineer.
+**Intern at Inflammatix (USA):** Interned during summer 2021 at Inflammatix (San Francisco, USA) as ML Engineer.
 My work focused on data harmonisation and the development of a framework for the company.

 #### ML Learning Tutor at Cambridge Spark
 Tutored various Machine Learning courses at [Cambridge Spark](https://www.cambridgespark.com/?hsLang=en) including: "Introduction to Machine Learning", "Supervised Learning 1 and 2", "Unsupervised Learning", "Ensembles" and "Data visualisation".